chsivateja/CombinedMDR/README.md

 # CombinedMDR
-Calculating the MDR of banknifty from the individual scrip's MDR.
+Calculating the MDR of banknifty( Index ) from the individual scrip's MDR.